codefwd/Using-Net-Cat-as-a-sender-and-receiver-across-a-network/README.md

-# Using-Net-Cat-as-a-sender-and-receiver-across-a-network
+# Using Net Cat as a sender and receiver across a network
-Setting up a chat line with Net Cat and then sending a txt file from one sytem to another
+Setting up a chat line between systems with Net Cat and then sending a txt file from one sytem to another